theodora-panteliou/Vaccine-Sentiment-Classifier/README.md

 ## Overview of the NLP models
 ### Logistic Regression (Softmax Regression)
+I used the scikit-learn LogisticRegression function with multi class = ’multinomial’.
 * Preprocessing: None, Lematizing, Stemming
 * Feature Extraction with vectorizers: Bag Of Words, TF-IDF, Hashing Vectorizer
 * LogisticRegression: I tried to various values for some hyperparameters by hand and I found that probably the best parameters are solver=saga, C=1.0 and l2 or l1 for penalty.
 A grid search confirmed that.

 ### Feed Forward Neural Networks
+I used pytorch nn.Module.
+I experimented with:
+* Different optimizers (SGD with momentum and nesterov, Adam (with amsgrad) and their learning rate
 * Loss Function: CrossEntropyLoss
 * Activation Functions: ReLU, ELU, SELU, tanh, LeakyReLU
 * Batch Normalization